bghira/SimpleTuner/documentation/quickstart/FLUX.md

 ### Schnell
 - Direct Schnell training really needs a bit more time in the oven - currently, the results do not look good
+  - If you absolutely must train Schnell, try the x-flux trainer from X-Labs
-- Training a LoRA on Dev will then run just fine on Schnell
+- Training a LoRA on Dev will however, run just fine on Schnell
 - Dev+Schnell merge 50/50 just fine, and the LoRAs can possibly be trained from that, which will then run on Schnell **or** Dev

+> ℹ️ When merging Schnell with Dev in any way, the license of Dev takes over and it becomes non-commercial.
+This shouldn't really matter for most users, but it's worth noting.

 ### Learning rates
+- It's been reported that Flux trains similarly to SD 1.5 LoRAs
-- A model as large as 12B has empirically performed better with **lower learning rates.**
+- However, a model as large as 12B has empirically performed better with **lower learning rates.**
-  - LoRA at 1e-4 might totally roast the thing.
-LoRA at 1e-7 does nearly nothing.
+  - LoRA at 1e-3 might totally roast the thing.
+LoRA at 1e-5 does nearly nothing.
 - Ranks as large as 64 through 128 might be undesirable on a 12B model due to general difficulties that scale up with the size of the base model.
   - Try a smaller network first (rank-1, rank-4) and work your way up - they'll train faster, and might do everything you need.
-- We're overriding `--max_grad_norm` on all DiT models currently - providing the flag `--i_know_what_im_doing` will allow you to bypass this limit and experiment with higher gradient norm scales
+  - If you're finding that it's excessively difficult to train your concept into the model, you might need a higher rank and more regularisation data.
+- Other diffusion transformer models like PixArt and SD3 majorly benefit from `--max_grad_norm` and SimpleTuner keeps a pretty high value for this by default on Flux.
-  - The low value keeps the model from falling apart too soon, but can also make it very difficult to learn new concepts that venture far from the base model data distribution
+  - A lower value would keep the model from falling apart too soon, but can also make it very difficult to learn new concepts that venture far from the base model data distribution.
+The model might get stuck and never improve.

 ### Image artifacts
+Flux will immediately absorb bad image artifacts.
+It's just how it is - a final training run on just high quality data may be required to fix it at the end.

 When you do these things (among others), some square grid artifacts **may** begin appearing in the samples:
 - Overtrain with low quality data
 - Use too high of a learning rate